-In addition to the customer surveys, surveys were conducted with design professionals and vendors identified by customers as being the most knowledgeable about the decisions to install the equipment through Ul's program.
+In addition to the customer surveys, surveys were conducted with design professionals and vendors identified by customers as being the most knowledgeable about the decisions to install the equipment through CL&P's program.
 These surveys were used for estimating free-ridership for those installations where the design professional/equipment vendor was more influential in the decision than the customer.

 The number of survey completions for some measure categories is low because the number of installations within these measure categories for program year 2007 was small.
 Thus, although a high percentage of the 2007 program participants completed surveys, some caution should be used when interpreting the results.
+Additionally, when reviewing the tables, note that measure categories where a census is taken (or all accounts are included in the study) are denoted with an asterisk.
+Precision levels are not relevant when a census is included in the study; however, per the request of CL&P, precision levels are recorded within the table.